-TH 201 THEOLOGY SURVEY I (Required)

-A general survey of Bible doctrine dealing with five of the ten major areas of systematic theology including Bibliology, Theology Proper, Christology, Pneumatology, and Angelology.
+TH 201 THEOLOGY SURVEY I (Required) Three credit hours A general survey of Bible doctrine dealing with five of the ten major areas of systematic theology including Bibliology, Theology Proper, Christology, Pneumatology, and Angelology.
 Also covered is an introduction to and the value of the study of systematic theology.

-TH 202 THEOLOGY SURVEY II (Required)

-A general survey of Bible doctrine dealing with five of the ten major areas of systematic theology including Anthropology, Hamartiology, Soteriology, Ecclesiology, and Eschatology.
+TH 202 THEOLOGY SURVEY II (Required) Three credit hours A general survey of Bible doctrine dealing with five of the ten major areas of systematic theology including Anthropology, Hamartiology, Soteriology, Ecclesiology, and Eschatology.
 This course, although a logical extension of TH 201, does not require TH 201 as a prerequisite.